Advancing Clinical Trials through Accuracy, Precision and Follow-Through

 There is a wide gap between research participation and research awareness amongst both potential research participants and community physicians alike.
 Arrow Clinical Trials was founded in 2020 to bridge this gap by broadening awareness and access.
 The concept of viewing clinical research as a care option is an industry-wide push to help close the gap.
 By integrating clinical research as a potential supplemental treatment option, physicians and patients can gain a better understanding of the solutions and care options available in research trials.

-Our seasoned clinical team has a combined trials experience of over 50 years spanning across hundred of clinical trials, including nearly every indication.
+Our seasoned clinical team has a combined trials experience of over 50 years spanning across hundreds of clinical trials, including nearly every indication.

 At first glance, the drug development process might seem overly complex.
 However, each clinical trial that is performed in humans can be distilled to the following four phases.
 Arrow performs clinical trials in all of these phases: